Biology of sensory perception

 Brain structures

-Neurobiology of the smell and taste senses occurs mostly in the brain.
-Here, the signals are transported and linked to information coming from other senses and our memory to enable us to judge the sensory information we have taken up.
-In the image below, you can see the brain structures that are most important for sensory evaluation.
-When you click on this link, you can play around with a 3D-model of the brain parts related to the sensory system.
+The neurobiology of smell and taste senses occurs mostly in the brain.
+Here, signals are transported and linked to information coming from other senses and our memory, to enable us to judge the sensory information.

 The visual sensory system enables you to be aware of color, light level, contrast, motion and other visual stimuli.
 It entails all that you can see, including the intensity of light of your surroundings.